EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 There are 3 ways we can treat this problem:
 1. Treat it as a regression problem.
 So take the ratings, and use minmax normalization to narmalize them.
 So 5 becomes 1.
 And 1 becomes 0.
 Then for the models it becomes a simple regression problem.
 2. Treat it as a classification problem.
 We can do as we did: 1-2 negative, 3 neutral, 4-5 positive.
 (We could even test using 5 different classes for each star).
 Then for the models it becomes a simple classification problem.
 3. Use "ordinal classification".
 This makes sense.
+But it's not easy to implement.
+Like there is no straight forward way to approach this.

 **Some stuff to consider**: If our models classify something as 5 stars (positive) but in reality it was 1 star (or negative), that's a big error.
 But this error doesn't show up in a standard "classification" model.
 Because each class is treated **indipendently**.
 On the other hand, in a regression model, if the predicted label was 5 and the true label was 1, the loss function (like RMSE) would be simply, 5-1 = 4.
 So I guess with a classificaiton loss function we just know if we are "right/wrong" but with a regression loss function we know how much "right/wrong" we are.